Volusion is one of the oldest ecommerce website builders around.

 In short, Volusion is pretty easy to use – if you have no interest in designing a website’s appearance.

-And it’s not just us who think that.
+And it’s not just our team who struggled with Volusion’s site builder interface.
 Here’s what one user had to say about Volusion’s ease of use:

 There is just an utter lack of clarity over how to do things.
 It was just overly complicated.

 For example, to edit text boxes, you need to find a strangely secretive blue button on the right hand side.
+Elements don’t move when you click on them and try to reorder and resize them.
 And undertaking simple tasks is, well, not so simple.

 The big question here is, what do people actually think of Volusion?
 Is it the best ecommerce website builder out there?